sshleifer/charactr/README.md

 - python chat_to_csv.py
 - Data will be in msg.csv
 - Static Plots will be in fig1.png and fig2.png
-- To see, hoverable D3 plot: open imsg_stats/index.html in Firefox.
+- To see, hoverable D3 plot: open imsg_stats/index.html in Firefox or Safari.

 ###TODO